ucsb-dreamlab/labuser/README.md

 ```

 Any existing single-user servers on the JupyterHub will need to be shutdown so the new image can be downloaded.

+# Accessing Restricted Datasets

+Use `lab-login` to initiate an authentication process.
+Once the necessary certificates are installed, `oxctl` can be used to load datasets in the s3-based storage.